3Dpass/swap/README.md

 ### Updating Global State:

 The project includes global state management logic that helps maintain shared application state.
 Developers can update global state properties to reflect changes in the application's data and user interactions.
 This global state can be accessed and modified as needed to ensure consistent and responsive user experiences.

+### Debug Panel:

+For development and testing purposes, the app includes a debug panel that can be toggled with Ctrl/Cmd + D:
+- **Transaction Simulation**: Test transaction flows without blockchain interaction
+- **Block Time Monitoring**: View real-time block time calculations and history
+- **State Inspection**: Debug application state and transaction status
+- **Located in**: `./src/components/organism/DebugPanel/`

 By providing these guidelines, you're offering developers a clear roadmap for customizing and extending your decentralized exchange project.
 This will help them make the most of your codebase and contribute to the success of the project.